-See the Glossary in Appendix B for descriptions of each principal body.
+See the glossary in Appendix B for descriptions of each principal body.

-7. Process summary
+8. Process summary

 This summary section provides a quick snap shot of what steps you need to follow and in which order.
-Where necessary, further details are provided in this Application Guideline.
-Most applicants will qualify as micro- or mini -generators.
+Where necessary, further details are provided in this application guideline.